If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Okres: Rychnov nad Kněžnou|

-The small town of Opočno is situated at an altitude of 260300 m at the foot of the Orlické Hory (Adlergebirge) mountains about 20 km northwest of the district town Rychnov nad Kněžnou in East Bohemia.
+The small town of Opočno is situated at an elevation of 260300 m at the foot of the Orlické Hory (Adlergebirge) mountains about 20 km northwest of the district town Rychnov nad Kněžnou in East Bohemia.
 It has a population of about 3,500.
 The town's history goes back to the 11th century; the first mention in a document dates from 1068.
 Opočno thus is one of the oldest towns in the Czech Republic.

 The impressive castle, situated at a dominant site above the town, goes back to a stronghold of the 11th/12th century.